This is my review of the Hilton HHonors UK Platinum Visa credit card.

 There are some Hilton properties available at incredibly cheap rates – just 5,000 points per night – as I discussed here.

 How does this compare to a cashback credit card?

-The Hilton card struggles to match this.
+The Hilton card just beats this, although you are trading cash for illiquid points.
 In any event, the sheer number of points needed for a free night at a high-end property means that this card is of little long-term use if you do not stay at Hilton properties and collect points that way as well.
 Spending £40,000 to get a single free night at the Conrad New York is too much work for me.

 How else can you earn Hilton HHonors points from a credit or charge card?